Photographer: R. Scott Cameron Affiliation: Advanced Forest Protection, Inc Source: www.bugwood.org Copyright: CC BY 3.0

 In 2002 the redbay ambrosia beetle was discovered near Port Wentworth, Georgia by chance in a survey trap.
 Within three years the beetle spread through the southeast U.S. and laurel wilt became the known cause of death to ambrosia and sassafras trees in Florida.
 Experts believe introduction of the redbay ambrosia beetle was facilitated by solid wood packing materials such as crates or pallets that the beetle was feeding on undetected.

 NOW IN TEXAS: Spring 2015, dying redbay trees, infected with laurel wilt fungus, were detected by a U. S. Forest Service pathologist in Hardin County, Texas and the red bay ambrosia beetle was trapped in the same vicinity shortly thereafter.
-Currently, the disease has been found in southeast Texas only in Hardin and Jasper counties, but it may well be more widely spread.
-Reported by Texas A&M Forest Service.
+Currently, the disease has been found in southeast Texas in Hardin and Jasper counties, and in 2016 it was confirmed in Tyler County.

 Native Origin: India, Japan, Myanmar, and Taiwan